totemstech/dattss/ReadMe.md

-### DaTtSs: Realtime Server Statistics Aggregation Service
+### DaTtSs: Realtime Statistics Aggregation Service

-DaTtSs helps aggregating and displaying server-side statistics in realtime to better track servers and infrastructure behaviours.
+DaTtSs helps aggregating and displaying server-side (or any other type of) statistics in realtime to better track servers and infrastructure behaviours.
 It is inspired by the idea that "You Can't Fix what you Can't Track".

-Building a server-side statistics aggregation service is not that easy since the service must not overhelm the servers that are being tracked.
+Building a server-side statistics aggregation service is not trivial since the service must not overhelm the servers that are being tracked.
 For that reason, pre-aggregation must happen client-side and partial-aggregates only should be transmitted over the network with the right amount of aggregation so that it is well compressed but not too much so that global